St. Xavier's College, Kolkata: Alumni association

-The college has a very active alumni association known as SXCAA, whose principal is the college president.
+The college has a very active alumni association known as SXCAA, whose president is principal of the college.
 The association supports the college in several projects by extending financial and managerial assistance.
 SXCAA is registered under the West Bengal Societies Registration Act.
-It was the first alumni association in Kolkata to be granted 80G Certification from the Income Tax Department, acknowledging SXCAA's philanthropic activities.
+It was the first alumni association in Kolkata to be granted 80G Certification from the Income Tax Department, in recognition of its philanthropic activities.

 SXCAA has been expanding its reach to ex-students by opening chapters in several cities around the world, including Bengaluru, Mumbai, Delhi, Singapore, London, Dubai, New York and Dhaka.

 Project 'Lakshaya' was launched by the college to invite donations from alumni to fund a new campus.
 The Government of West Bengal allotted the college 16 acre of land at Rajarhat (New Town) for the new campus.
-The land will cost a subsidized 64 crores.
+The land will cost a subsidised ₹640 million.

 Rankings

 As of 2024, the college is ranked 6th in India by the National Institutional Ranking Framework.